ZhengxiangShi/zhengxiangshi.github.io/_pages/about.md

 </head>

 <!-- ------ -->
 Welcome to my personal page!
-I stand with Ukraine :ukraine: !
+I stand with Ukraine :ukraine: and all the courageous people around the world who commit themselves to human rights, democracy, rule of law and peace.

 My name is Zhengxiang Shi.
 Now I am a PhD student supervised by <a href="https://aldolipani.com" style="color: black;">Dr Aldo Lipani</a> and <a href="https://sites.google.com/site/emineyilmaz/" style="color: black;">Prof Emine Yilmaz</a> at University College London, affiliated with <a href="http://wi.cs.ucl.ac.uk" style="color: black;">Web Intelligence Group</a> and <a href="https://www.ucl.ac.uk/civil-environmental-geomatic-engineering/research/groups-centres-and-sections/spacetimelab" style="color: black;">SpaceTimeLab</a>.
 Prior to that, I obtained Master degree with *Distinction* from University College London and Bachelor degree with *First Class Honor* from University of Liverpool and Xi'an Jiaotong-Liverpool University.
 I am also a Chartered Financial Analyst (CFA) Level II candidate with rich internship experience in financial industries.